-- Orthotics: Corrective shoes and orthotic devices for podiatric use and arch supports.
+- Optometric Vision Therapy/Treatment: Individualized treatment regimen prescribed in order to provide medically necessary treatment for diagnosed visual dysfunctions, prevent the development of visual problems or enhance visual performance to meet defined needs of the patient.
+Optometric vision therapy includes visual conditions such as strabismus, amblyopia, accommodative dysfunctions, ocular motor dysfunctions, visual motor disorders and visual perceptual (visual information processing) disorders. - Orthotics: Corrective shoes and orthotic devices for podiatric use and arch supports.
 Dental devices and appliances except those medically necessary treatment of cleft lip or cleft palate for newborn members is covered when prescribed by a network provider.
 Experimental and research braces.
 More than one orthotic device for the same part of the body, except for replacements, spare devices or alternate use devices.
 Replacement of lost orthotic devices.
-Repairs, adjustments or replacements necessitated by misuse. - Other Providers: Services provided by massage therapists, faith healers, palm readers, physiologists, naturopaths, reflexologists, rolfers, iridologists or other alternative health practitioners. - Over-the-Counter Drugs: Over-the-counter drugs (except as required by law), nutritional supplements or diets and over-the-counter medical supplies (except insulin and diabetic testing supplies) are not covered.
-This includes vitamins, minerals or special diets, even if prescribed by a physician (except medical food for children with inherited enzymatic disorders) with the exception of formulary prescription items such as electrolytes, certain vitamins and minerals listed in the Denver Health Medical Plan formulary. - > Paternity Testing - > Pet Therapy - Plastic Surgery: Plastic surgery for cosmetic purposes; removal of tattoos and scars; chemical peels or skin abrasion for acne. - Prosthetic Devices: Dental prostheses, except for medically necessary prosthodontic treatment for treatment of cleft lip and cleft palate in newborn members, as described above.
+Repairs, adjustments or replacements necessitated by misuse. - ➤ Other Providers: Services provided by massage therapists, faith healers, palm readers, physiologists, naturopaths, reflexologists, rolfers, iridologists or other alternative health practitioners. - Over-the-Counter Drugs: Over-the-counter drugs (except as required by law), nutritional supplements or diets and over-the-counter medical supplies (except insulin and diabetic testing supplies) are not covered.
+This includes vitamins, minerals or special diets, even if prescribed by a physician (except medical food for children with inherited enzymatic disorders) with the exception of formulary prescription items such as electrolytes, certain vitamins and minerals listed in the Denver Health Medical Plan formulary. - Paternity Testing - Pet Therapy - ➤ Plastic Surgery: Plastic surgery for cosmetic purposes (this exclusion does not apply to medically necessary gender affirming care); removal of tattoos and scars; chemical peels or skin abrasion for acne. - Prosthetic Devices: Dental prostheses, except for medically necessary prosthodontic treatment for treatment of cleft lip and cleft palate in newborn members, as described above.
 Internally implanted devices, equipment and prosthetics related to treatment of sexual dysfunction.
 More than one prosthetic device for the same part of the body, except for replacements; spare devices or alternate use devices.
 Replacement of lost prosthetic devices.
-Repairs, adjustments or replacements necessitated by misuse. - Psychological Testing Required by a Third Party: Psychological testing required by a third party; educational or occupational testing or counseling; vocational or religious counseling; developmental disorders such as reading, arithmetic, language or articulation disorders; IQ testing. - > Refractive Surgery: Vision correction surgery such as Lasik, except as noted in specific plan benefits. - Transplants: Organ transplants not listed in Section 7 "Benefits/Coverage"; donor-related expenses for DHMP members who are donating to an individual who is not a DHMP member. - > Vocational Rehabilitation: Vocational rehabilitation, services related to screening exam or immunizations given primarily for insurance, licensing, employment, weight reduction programs or for any other non-preventive purpose. - Work-Related Injury or Illness: Charges for services and supplies (including Return to Work exams) resulting from a work-related illness or injury, including expenses resulting from occupational illnesses or accidents covered under workers' compensation, employers' liability, municipal, state or federal law or occupational disease laws except for members who are not required to maintain or be covered by workers' compensation insurance as defined by Colorado workers' compensation laws.
+Repairs, adjustments or replacements necessitated by misuse. - Psychological Testing Required by a Third Party: Psychological testing required by a third party; educational or occupational testing or counseling; vocational or religious counseling; developmental disorders such as reading, arithmetic, language or articulation disorders; IQ testing. - > Refractive Surgery: Vision correction surgery such as Lasik, except as noted in specific plan benefits. - > Transplants: Organ transplants not listed in Section 7 "Benefits/Coverage"; donor-related expenses for DHMP members who are donating to an individual who is not a DHMP member. - Vocational Rehabilitation: Vocational rehabilitation, services related to screening exam or immunizations given primarily for insurance, licensing, employment, weight reduction programs or for any other non-preventive purpose. - Work-Related Injury or Illness: Charges for services and supplies (including Return to Work exams) resulting from a work-related illness or injury, including expenses resulting from occupational illnesses or accidents covered under workers' compensation, employers' liability, municipal, state or federal law or occupational disease laws except for members who are not required to maintain or be covered by workers' compensation insurance as defined by Colorado workers' compensation laws.